Today we’ll take a deep dive into a major credit union that’s also a sizable mortgage lender, Pentagon Federal Credit Union, or PenFed for short.

 PenFed Mortgage Reviews

-They have a rather marginal 3.8-star rating out of 5 on Zillow, though it’s only based on about two dozen customer reviews.
-Still, it leaves a lot to be desired.
+They have a rather marginal 4.62-star rating out of 5 on Zillow, though it’s only based on about 100 customer reviews.
+I say that because most mortgage lenders are Zillow score higher.

-Similarly, they have a 3.9-star rating out of 5 on WalletHub from a much larger sample size of about 6,000 reviews, but that may include non-mortgage related products.
+Similarly, they have a 4.0-star rating out of 5 on WalletHub from a much larger sample size of about 12,000 reviews, but that may include non-mortgage related products.

-However, quite a few seem to focus on their mortgage or home equity products, so you’ll be able to read about relevant customer experiences.
+However, quite a few seem to focus on their mortgage or home equity products, so you’ll be able to read about relevant customer experiences if you’re applying for a home loan.

-It’s the same story over at Bankrate, a 3-star rating from eight reviews.
-Again, not a lot there, but still seems to be consistent with other ratings sites.
+It’s the same story over at Trustpilot, a 3.8-star rating from 1,900+ reviews.
+Again, seems to be consistent with other ratings sites that they’re not quite there customer service-wise.

 While they aren’t a Better Business Bureau accredited company, they do currently have an ‘A+’ BBB rating based on complaint history.

-But their customer reviews on the BBB website are rather poor, with a 1.2-star rating on 75 reviews at last glance.
+But their customer reviews on the BBB website are rather poor, with a 1.18-star rating on 200+ reviews at last glance.

 So it seems they’re struggling a bit in the customer satisfaction department, despite having a solid website, competitive mortgage rates, and no lender fees.